Sunday mornings 8:00am to 9:00am

 Friday mornings 9:00am to 10:00am

-Shone has been practicing meditation for over 13 years.
+Yoga Love owner Shone Harcourt has been practicing meditation for over 13 years.
 He brings an incredible presence to the practice.
 In this class, Shone offers a few words on awareness of breath and a short reading for the day from his guru Paramahansa Prajnanananda (www.kriya.org) followed by an hour silent meditation, with reminders from the gong to come back to the breath.
 Sunday's meditation is closed out with gong bath.

 Triple Spiral - Move, Meditate, Vibrate